 - I usually make a half recipe — 12 scones is a lot, and the dough gets unwieldy.
 If you can handle it, however, by all means go for it.
-I have frozen the raw scone dough, too, and baked the scones after thawing the dough overnight in the fridge.
-Worked beautifully.
+I freeze the raw scone dough, too, and bake the scones after thawing the dough overnight in the fridge.
+Works beautifully.

 - 3/4 tsp. baking soda

 - 1 1/4 tsp salt

 - 1 tsp. lemon zest, grated